 So: the definitions of "masculine" and "feminine", and reactions to people who break the mold, will change depending on the culture and time period your story is set in.
 You know what this means: research.
 What did men do, in your setting?
 And what did women do?
 If, for instance, you set your story in Ancient Grome, it might be tempting to shoot for the Men Are Uncultured trope; your heroic Grecian or Roman of course wants to prove himself a rough-and-tumble son-of-a-bitch with no interest in mental exercise when he could be engaging in physical exercise—right?
 Nope; Ancient Greece had one of the highest per-capita ratios of Cultured Badasses and Genius Bruisers in recorded history, and having both physical and mental fortitude was considered a mark of excellence.
 Socrates, the Philosopher and the father of Contemplating Our Navels, served with distinction in several battles and is believed to have made his living as a stonecutter (navel-contemplation not being very profitable).
 Your epitome of Men Are Uncultured would be considered in Greece what he's considered today: an idiot.
 And not in a good way.

 The Actual WritingBe very, very wary of getting Mode Locked.
-When you're starting out, it's easy to just stick to that which is stereotypical about women (catty, judged by society, concerned with male attention) and men (sloppy, obsessed with sports and cars, disinterested in his emotions).
+When you're starting out, it's easy to just stick to that which is stereotypical about women and men.
 But this can get old quickly, not to mention undermine the Willing Suspension of Disbelief.
 "Stop Being Stereotypical" is difficult to take seriously if a character says it; if the audience says it, you're in serious trouble.

 Ultimately, gender is a lot like your body: you don't notice it unless it's brought up to you.
 Women probably have it brought up a little more frequently, but it's totally possible for a man to get into situations where people treat him like a gender traitor (and the social consequences can be bigger; while there are a number of cultures where masculine females are acceptable, there are a lot fewer of them where feminine males are).
 But in fiction, a lot of not-the-gender-of-the-author characters seem to be thinking about being their gender 100% of the time.
 This is a clear sign of the not-the-gender-of-the-author thing, because that's not how people work.
 People are, ultimately, people, and writing them that way is one of the best ways to convincingly write someone who isn't your gender.